Historical Site Surselva

 Description

 In Switzerland, the witch hunt lasted from the 15th to the 18th century.
-During this period, about 3400 women and men were abused and killed, both in Catholic and Reformed areas.
-Anyone could suspect and accuse anyone, and anyone who had once fallen into the mills of "injustice" could hardly hope for salvation.
-Because the suspected persons initially denied all accusations, they had to suffer the torture until they confessed to everything, including the devil's courtship.
+During this period, about 3,400 women and men were abused and killed, both in Catholic and Reformed areas.
+Anyone could suspect and accuse everyone, and anyone who had once fallen into the mills of "injustice" could hardly hope for rescue.
+Because the suspects initially denied all accusations, they had to suffer torture until they confessed everything, including the devil's paramour.
 Only a few resisted the torture and were acquitted.
-In Waltensburg the witch trials began in 1652, with a death sentence to Thrina Joss Jon Ping from Waltensburg.
-The court records show that a total of 12 people were executed and 2 were banished.
+In Waltensburg, the witch trials began in 1652, with a death sentence for Thrina Joss Jon Ping from Waltensburg.
+The court records show that a total of 12 people were executed and 2 were exiled.
 Only 5 were acquitted.
 In 1718, the last two witch trials were held in Waltensburg.
-The judges banished Regula Conzin.
+The judges banned Regula Conzin.
 Anna digl Ambrosi was acquitted.

 Contact